 From 1998 to 2005, the Congressional Research Service strengthened its capacity to analyze major demographic, economic and social changes on health care issues pertaining to the elderly, children and the uninsured.

 The Congressional Research Service assists the United States Congress with its deliberations and legislative decisions by providing Congress with confidential, objective and nonpartisan policy analysis in support of all aspects of its legislative work, during all phases of the legislative process.

-The Robert Wood Johnson Foundation (RWJF) had made a grant to the service for similar work in 1993.
-(See Program Results on ID# 020937.)
+RWJF had made a grant to the service for similar work in 1993 (grant ID# 020937).
 By strengthening the Congressional Research Service's capacity in these areas, RWJF helped contribute to an informed legislature.

 The grant also increased the service's ability to track how existing federal health and medical care programs are working and if the legislative intent is being met, an aspect of congressional oversight that has become increasingly difficult with the devolution of federal responsibilities to the states.